Metroxe/react-border-wrapper/.github/ISSUE_TEMPLATE/new-style.md

 ---
-name: New Style
+name: New style
-about: Add a New Style
+about: Add a new style
 title: ''
-labels: bug
+labels: new style
 assignees: ''

 ---